-An “epidural” is a type of regional anesthetic in which a needle is placed between the bones of the spine to allow the anesthesiologist to insert a small plastic tube (or catheter) into the epidural space.
+An “epidural” is a regional anesthetic in which a needle is placed between the spine’s bones to allow the anesthesiologist to insert a small plastic tube (or catheter) into the epidural space.

-In the spinal canal, the functioning of the spinal nerves is temporarily stopped, so that sensation and movement in the area supplied by the nerves does not occur.
+In the spinal canal, the functioning of the spinal nerves is temporarily stopped so that sensation and movement in the area supplied by the nerves do not occur.

 When the effect of local anesthesia disappears, the sensation and movement will return.
-If a weaker local anesthetic solution is used, only the painful sensations will be blocked.
+Only the painful feelings will be blocked if a weaker local anesthetic solution is used.

-This injection is used to relieve the pain that some pregnant women receive when they are giving birth.
+This injection is used to relieve some pregnant women’s pain when giving birth.
 Although it also has other uses.
-It is an injection that enters your ” epidural space ,” which is just outside the membrane that protects your spinal cord .
+It is an injection that enters your ” epidural space,” just outside the membrane that protects your spinal cord.

-Doctors use epidural injections to relieve and control pain during and after surgery, as well as to manage chronic pain.
+Doctors use epidural injections to relieve and control pain during and after surgery and manage chronic pain.